MedhaviMonish/TwinSqueeze/README.md

 # 🧠 TwinSqueeze: Contrastive Compression with NEFTune Regularization

-**TwinSqueeze** is a Siamese network designed to compress high-dimensional sentence embeddings (e.g., 384-dim from MiniLM) into a smaller, task-optimized vector (e.g., 32-dim) while improving cosine similarity based on the domain/task.
+**TwinSqueeze** is a Siamese network designed to compress high-dimensional sentence embeddings (e.g., 384-dim from MiniLM) into a smaller, task-optimized vector (e.g., 32-dim) while preserving cosine similarity.
 This project also systematically studies **NEFTune**, a simple noise-based regularization strategy, by analyzing its effect on generalization and ranking quality.

+---

+## 🎯 Goals

+1. **Compress Embedding Vectors**
+   Reduce dimensionality (e.g. 384 → 32) to improve:
+   - **Latency in RAG pipelines**
+   - **Memory usage in embedding storage**
+   - **Speed of ANN vector search** for tools like FAISS, qdrant, or custom indexers

+2. **Task-Aligned Similarity**
+   Along with preserving raw sentence similarity, TwinSqueeze is trained to:
+   - Compress embeddings to **reflect domain/task-specific cosine similarity**
+   - Optimize for **ranking alignment** (Spearman) — crucial for information retrieval
+   - Modify similarity depending on your use case, improving results for custom RAG needs

+3. **Plug-and-Play for Custom RAG Systems**
+   TwinSqueeze can be integrated into:
+   - 🔹 **Voyager-like local memory agents** to compress thought/action logs
+   - 🔹 **Local blog/document retrievers** to reduce storage and maintain performance
+   - 🔹 Any **custom RAG pipeline** to:
+     - Decrease search/query cost
+     - Improve ranking robustness (via NEFTune)
+     - Handle noisy input or noisy memory gracefully

+> 📌 If you're building your own agent memory or domain-specific retriever, TwinSqueeze helps scale similarity logic without depending on external APIs.

 ---